Crossing the Line: A 1968 Audio Drama Explores Race, Change, and Community in America

 TJ Crowley was produced and directed by May Wuthrich at John Marshall Media in New York, one of the industry’s premier audiobook studios.
 Known for its award-winning productions, JMM provided the creative foundation for The Real Education of TJ Crowley, ensuring excellence in performance, direction, and sound design.

-What elevates this production beyond excellent voice acting is its sophisticated sound design.
-The production team at John Marshall Media has created a rich audio landscape that transports listeners to 1968 with remarkable specificity.
-The whirring of helicopter blades evokes the Vietnam War where TJ's brother serves.
-The play-by-play announcing of a basketball game captures the intensity of school sports that provide one of the few integrated spaces in TJ's world.
-Most affecting is the use of gospel music performed by the ARISE Ensemble (which includes author Overstake among its members), creating a sonic representation of the cultural divide TJ begins to cross.
+What truly elevates this production is its rich and thoughtful sound design.
+Crafted by the team at John Marshall Media, the audio landscape transports listeners to 1968 with striking detail and historical resonance.
+The whirring of helicopter blades echoes the Vietnam War, where TJ’s brother is stationed.
+The play-by-play calls of a high school basketball game capture the energy of one of the few shared spaces in TJ’s segregated world.
+Most moving is the integration of gospel music, performed by the ARISE Ensemble—which includes author Grant Overstake—offering a soulful, resonant backdrop that underscores the cultural shift at the heart of TJ’s journey.

 Distributed by Blackstone Publishing, one of the nation’s leading independent audiobook publishers, the audio drama is now widely accessible to schools, libraries, and listeners across major platforms.